Fragtality/Fenix2GSX/README.md

 - **boardingDelay**: The Delay to wait for Boarding to be called after Refuel has finished to avoid Vehicle conflicts (Refuel finished does not mean the Fuel Truck has already gone).
 Half of that Time is used when Boarding starts after Catering (when Catering is configured to start after Refuel)
 - **paxBagWeightKGS**: The Bag Weight per Passenger in KG.
 Used for the Passenger randomization to change the actual Cargo accordingly.
 - **closeDoorOnFinal**: Close the Doors when the Final LS was received.
-- **synchBypass**: The Syncronization of the By-Pass Pin.
-Do not enable with GSX 2.7.6 and above, unless you only use Towbar Tugs on every Push.
 - **jetwayFixer**: When enabled, Fenix2GSX will attempt to reconnect the Jetway should it disconnect during Boarding or Deboarding (only active while these Services are running).
 That can only work if the Jetway gets disconnected by the "TOGGLE_JETWAY" SimEvent.
 If you're an experienced Fenix2GSX User, you can enable it and report your Results!
 - **groupBoxConcealable**: For System with an abnormal high "Text-Scaling" Setting in Windows (so high, the Window does not fit on the Screen anymore).
 When enabled the Group-Boxes can be hidden (and unhidden) with a Right-Click.